Normal Forms for Manifolds of Normally Hyperbolic Singularities and Asymptotic Properties of Nearby Transitions: Normal Forms

 \subsection{Formal Normal Forms}

 In this section the necessary theory to state and prove Theorem \ref{thm:FormalNormalForm} on formal normal forms for manifolds of normally hyperbolic singularities is built.
-Take $ X $ to be a smooth $ C^\infty $ or analytic $ C^\omega $ vector field on $ \K^n $ containing a normally hyperbolic invariant manifold $ \NHIM $ of dimension $ k $ that consists entirely of singular points.
+Take $ X $ to be a germ of a smooth $ C^\infty $ or analytic $ C^\omega $ vector field on $ \K^n $ that is normally hyperbolic along an invariant manifold $ \NHIM $ of dimension $ k $ consisting entirely of singular points.

 A \textit{pre-normal form} can be constructed for $ \NHIM $ from well known results in the literature.
 In a neighbourhood of any point $ u_0 \in \NHIM $ there exists a $ C^\infty $ transformation straightening $ \NHIM $ and aligning the stable-centre $ W^{sc}(\NHIM) $ and unstable-centre $ W^{uc}(\NHIM) $ manifolds with coordinate axis \cite{wigginsNormallyHyperbolicInvariant1994}.
 That is, coordinates $ (x,u)\in\K^{n-k}\times\K^k $ local to $ u_0 = 0 $ can be taken such that $ X $ is of the form,